Do you want to track WordPress widget history to monitor changes made to the widgets on your site?

 The plugin also allows you to easily download the logs file to your computer.

-Simply switch to the ‘Export’ tab on the plugin’s settings page and choose which format you want to use for the export.
+Simply switch to the ‘Export’ tab on the plugin’s settings page and select the export format you want to use.

 You can choose either JSON or CSV format.
 We recommend using the CSV option as you can open the CSV files in any spreadsheet software like Google Sheets or Microsoft Excel.